-Founded in 2013, PUC Inspire Charter Academy is the youngest middle school within a network of public charter schools serving the Northeast San Fernando Valley that were opened in response to parent and community demand.
-PUC is the acronym for Partnerships to Uplift Communities, a 501c3 non-profit corporation established in 2003 that represents the belief that as students fulfill the vision of the schools, the community will be uplifted and revitalized.
+The Partnerships to Uplift Communities 501c3 non-profit corporation was established in 2004 and encompassed both Community Charter Middle School and Lakeview Charter Academy.
+Also known as PUC, Partnerships to Uplift Communities represents the belief that as students fulfill the school's vision, the community will be uplifted and revitalized.
 The organization is grounded in 3 Commitments: Increase the college graduation rate by 5 times in the communities we serve; Students will become proficient within four years in PUC; and Students will commit to uplift our communities now and forever.